 Real time observations can provide important information needed to understand materials behavior, as these techniques can provide temporal and spatial insights free from artifacts otherwise induced from conventional experimental techniques.
 Traditional and emerging advanced imaging techniques, which may be optical or non-optical, would allow such observations.
 Methods may be enhanced with capabilities that enable heating and cooling, controlled atmospheres, and application of stresses; and can be used to generate real time thermodynamic and kinetic data needed to study a variety of materials and processes.

-This symposium encompasses a broad range of materials science topics enabling cross-cutting opportunities for multiple disciplines (biomaterials, energy materials, functional materials, structural materials, etc.) while similar topics are categorized in the same scope in the technical program.
+This symposium encompasses a broad range of materials science topics enabling cross-cutting opportunities for multiple disciplines (energy materials, functional materials, structural materials, biomaterials, etc.) while similar topics are categorized in the same scope in the technical program.
 Presentations are solicited on the application of these methods to materials science and industrial processes, as well as on development of such techniques.
-There will be a joint session with the Bio-Nano Interfaces and Engineering Applications symposium.